speedment/speedment-doc/pages/hazelcast.md

 It can be used to automatically extract metadata from an existing database and generate code that supports features of the underlying database, the Hazelcast client, and IMDG.
 It provides an automatically generated domain model including POJOs (Portable), SerializationFactories, ClassDefinitions, MapStores, MapLoaders, ClientConfiguration, Ingest, Index and more.
 The generated domain model is compatible with Hazelcast Enterprise functions such as High-Density Memory Store, Hot Restart Store, Management Center etc.

-## The Hazelcast Bundles

-{% include warning.html content = "
-Note: Hazelcast Auto DB Integration is not yet released.
+## Hazelcast Auto DB Integration
-" %}

-**Hazelcast Auto DB Integration is a part of the Speedment Enterprise Suite since version 3.1.10.**
+**Hazelcast Auto DB Integration is a part of the Speedment Enterprise Suite since version 3.1.13.**

-Using the Hazelcast Bundles, Speedment can greatly simplify working with Hazelcast and can, from an existing database, automatically generate:
+Using the Hazelcast Auto DB Integration, Speedment can greatly simplify working with Hazelcast and can, from an existing database, automatically generate:
 - Java domain data model (e.g. entities)
 - Hazelcast Serialization support
+- Hazelcast MapStore/MapLoad support
 - Hazelcast configuration handling
 - Hazelcast indexing based on the underlying database indexing

-In addition to this, Speedment and the Hazelcast Bundles also provides:
+In addition to this, the Hazelcast Auto DB Integration also provides:
 - Automatic ingest of data from an existing database to the Hazelcast grid
 - Access to the Hazelcast grid for additional languages such as
   -  C++